South Central Region

 Sandra Pelfrey is the guild president.

 The Austin Opera Guild’s mission is to help provide cultural nourishment to the Central Texas community, as well as provide financial support to Austin Opera.

 Guild members enjoy the company of other music lovers through educational and social events and volunteer opportunities throughout the opera season.

 The Guild is an organization that focuses on volunteer service to the Austin Opera company, opera enrichment for our members through social and educational opportunities, and fundraising through Special Events.
 Austin Opera Guild members plan and assist with fundraising events, like our signature Serenata Wine Dinner & Auction and our fabulous opening night dinners; welcome our visiting artists to Austin; and present educational programs for local schools and our members.

 Almost 300 members make up the Guild, a lifeline for the company and our Central Texas community.
 There is nothing more rewarding than donating your time, energy, and talent to the Austin Opera.

-Rosy Moore is the guild president.
+Cathy Shuler Collins is the guild president.